PragatiVerma18/Snippet-Share/.github/ISSUE_TEMPLATE.md

 ### Explanation of Problem

 Please include any relevant log snippets, screenshots or files here to make the issue clear and more comprehensible.

+### Student Code-In
+- Please add the label `SCI` for issues that are made during Student Code-In and are meant for SCI participants only.
+- Please make a PR to `SCI` branch only, contributions to `master` branch would not be accepted.